FCLM/BSNO/README.md

 Briggs Sunday Night Ops Web App
 =

-Tracks the events of the Briggs Planetside server (25) during sundays 7-9pm AEST/AEDT
+This a Node.js web application to tracks the events of the Briggs Planetside server (25) during sundays 7-9pm AEST/AEDT as part of a community initiative to encourage large scale battles on a sunday.
+It uses Vue.js and bootstrap on the front end for user interactions which interacts with a Node.js API.
+Node.js also tracks players using the Daybreak Games streaming API for Planetside 2.

 **Authors:**